 How to Stop a Dog from Begging – Correcting the Problem

-Your are absolutely certain that your dog is the cutest dog in the whole world.
+You’re absolutely certain your dog is the cutest in the world.
 You know it’s true!
-He is, as a matter of fact, perfect in every way except for one tiny little thing: He begs.
-Anytime you are at the table with your family or, even worse, with dinner guests, your furry little friend is right there whining, licking his lips and pawing at the legs of those seated at the table.
-While the behavior is understandable – after all, you do make a mean meatloaf – it still needs to be stopped.
-If you have no idea how to stop a dog from begging, this article will provide a few tips to get you started.
+He’s perfect in every way, except for one tiny issue: he begs.
+Whenever you’re at the table with family or, worse, dinner guests, your furry friend is right there—whining, licking his lips, and pawing at the legs of those seated.
+While this behavior is understandable—after all, you make a mean meatloaf—it needs to stop.
+If you’re unsure how to stop your dog from begging, this article provides practical tips to get you started.

-Before you begin to retrain your dog in order to eliminate this behavior, it is very important to first realize where it came from in the first place.
-The fact is that if your dog has never been given food from the table, it is unlikely that he would waste his time begging.
-If the behavior had never been rewarded it probably would not continue.
+Before retraining your dog to eliminate this behavior, it’s crucial to understand its origin.
+If your dog has never been given food from the table, it’s unlikely he would beg.
+If the behavior was never rewarded, it probably wouldn’t persist.

-Of course it is much easier to never give a dog food from the table in the first place than it is to stop your dog from begging once the behavior has been established.
-The good news is that stopping the behavior is relatively simple as long as one rule is firmly established: The entire family must be on board.
+Of course, it’s much easier to never give a dog table food than to stop begging once the behavior has been established.
+The good news?
+Stopping it is relatively simple, provided one rule is firmly established: the entire family must be on board.

 Feed at the Same Time